SR NIAMH'S STORY

-I think, if I'm honest, that a part of me has always known that I would grow up and be a nun.
-But the rest of me didn't want to know it.
-The rest of me was hoping for something else, something 'better'.
+I think, if I’m honest, a part of me has always known that I would grow up and be a nun.
+But the rest of me didn’t want to know it.
+The rest of me was hoping for something else, something ‘better’.
 God blessed me with a very happy family, with cousins, aunts, uncles and grandparents who always enjoyed being together and even sad occasions are among my good memories because we pulled together well, thank God.

 So, there God was, hugely important and working away silently, impressing me through the faith of the parish community, through family and later through the Legion of Mary.
 I was looking for Him everywhere, wanting to be good enough for Him but not knowing how.

 So when it came to my Leaving Cert a vague notion flitted through my mind about religious life, but I decided to put it out again (quickly) until I was 20.
 Then I was 20, and I said to myself, “25 is time enough” and when I was 25, I put it off again – “30 isn’t too old!”
 I thought to myself.